 Study Intervention(s)

-Intervention Name PF-07853578 Placebo
+Intervention Name PF-07293893 Placebo

 Type Drug Drug

 Use Experimental Placebo

 IMP or NIMP/AxMP IMP IMP

-Dose Formulation Bulk powder for extemporaneous preparation of oral solutions and suspensions Bulk powder for extemporaneous preparation of oral solutions and suspensions
+Dose Formulation Bulk powder for extemporaneous preparation of oral suspensions Bulk powder for extemporaneous preparation of oral suspensions

-Unit Dose Strength(s) 0.1-500 mg 0 mg
+Unit Dose Strength(s) Planned oral suspension doses ranging from 10-1500 mg 0 mg

-Dosage Level(s) Single ascending doses 0.1-500 mg (see Section 1.2 and Section 4.3.4) 0 mg
+Dosage Level(s) Single ascending doses 10-1500 mg (see Section 1.2 and Section 4.3.4) 0 mg

 Route of Administration Oral Oral

-Sourcing Provided by the sponsor Provided by the sponsor
+Sourcing Provided centrally by the sponsor Provided centrally by the sponsor

-Packaging and Labeling Study intervention will be provided in bulk powder for extemporaneous preparation of oral solutions and suspensions.
-Each container will be labeled as required per country requirement.
-Study intervention will be provided in bulk powder for extemporaneous preparation of oral solutions and suspensions.
-Each container will be labeled as required per country requirement.
+Packaging and Labeling Study intervention will be provided as bulk powder for extemporaneous preparation of oral suspensions.
+Each individual bottle will be labeled as required per country requirement.
+Study intervention will be provided as bulk powder for extemporaneous preparation of oral suspensions.
+Each individual bottle will be labeled as required per country requirement.

 SRSD IB IB

-Study Arm(s) Arm Title Cohort 1 Cohort 2 Cohort 3 (Optional) Arm Description Participants will receive up to 4 dose levels of PF-07853578 and up to 2 dose levels of matching placebo.
-Doses will be administered as oral solutions or suspensions as escalating single doses to be determined.
-Participants will receive up to 4 dose levels of PF-07853578 and up to 2 dose levels of matching placebo.
-Doses will be administered as oral solutions or suspensions as escalating single doses to be determined.
-Participants will receive up to 4 dose levels of PF-07853578 and up to 2 dose levels of matching placebo.
-Doses will be administered as oral solutions or suspensions as escalating single doses to be determined.
+Study Arm(s) Arm Title Cohort 1 Cohort 2 Cohort 3 (Optional) Arm Description Participants will receive up to 4 doses of PF-07293893 and up to 2 doses of matching placebo doses.
+Doses will be administered as oral suspensions as escalating single doses to be determined Participants will receive up to 4 doses of PF-07293893 and up to 2 doses of matching placebo doses.
+Doses will be administered as oral suspensions as escalating single doses to be determined Participants will receive up to 4 doses of PF-07293893 and up to 2 doses of matching placebo doses.
+Doses will be administered as oral suspensions as escalating single doses to be determined

-PF-07853578 and placebo will be provided by Pfizer CCI
+PF-07293893 and placebo will be provided by Pfizer as bulk powders for extemporaneous preparation of oral suspensions at the CRU.